 After Tandy took over the subway Tandy replaced the PCC-style car bodies with a boxier style called “Radio Shack Modern.”
 The nonprofit organization North Texas Historic Transportation, which is dedicated to preserving historic transportation artifacts, has rescued three of the cars.
 (NTHT restored interurban car no. 25, on display at the Intermodal Transportation Center downtown.)
 McKinney Avenue Transit Authority in Dallas also has a Tandy car, which MATA has named “Winnie” because of the body style’s resemblance to a Winnebago motor home.

 Two cars stayed in the family: They belong to Marty Leonard, daughter of store founder Marvin Leonard.
 Car no. 1, shown here, escaped boxification.
-Lee Lavell of NTHT hopes his organization can restore this car (photo by Jamie Terrell of NTHT).
+(Photo by Jamie Terrell of NTHT.)

 Each subway car has two “trucks” like this one.
 Each truck contains not only two pairs of wheels and axles but also an electric motor and a differential and driveshaft to transfer power to each pair of wheels.